 Spiral binding is the simplest and cheapest option, perfect for smaller research projects and term papers.
 There are two different types of spirals available – plastic and metal – with plastic spiral bind machines often being found in university / college libraries.

 Spiral binding is less suitable for larger submissions such as dissertations and theses as page count is often restricted, and with plastic spiral binding in particular, the plastic binding can interfere with a smooth page turn, making for a less polished reading experience.

 What print settings should I choose for my thesis?

-Settled on a binding option?
+Settled on a binding option for your thesis?
 Great.
 Now you just need to choose how the interior pages are going to appear.

 There are four main things to think about here:

 1. Black and white or colour

 Printing in colour can be more expensive, but will definitely help your research paper to stand out, and may be particularly important in some fields like laboratory science or art history where colour is an essential component of your figures.